borgaveakshay/multimoduletemplate/README.md

 5) Rxjava is used for all bacground threading related work.
 6) Clean code atchitecture is followed.
 7) Unit test cases are added.

+#Additional fetures
+1) When user will switch the city a new entry will automaticaly gets added depending upon the location and the tempreture is fetched from api for that accordingly.